praul/autoreply/README.md

 This could be for you.
 Run this on server, nas, homelab or raspberry.
 Run this on any device that is on 24/7 and supports python.

 **WARNING:** This answers to any both unread and unanswered mail, even if it is years old (if within selected date range).
              Don’t use on a mailbox with old messages left unread and unanswered just like that.
 Set date range accordingly.
+Too many both unread and unanswered messages will slow this script down (see note below)

              Use at own risk.
 I am not responsible, If this script spams every sender in your inbox :)
              Try interactive first and cancel script if it somehow messes up.